microsoft/DataConnectors/README.md

 Currently, Data Connectors are only supported in Power BI Desktop.

+## Known Issues ##
+**Warning – Compatibility issue with Microsoft Analysis Services Projects extension and SQL Server Data Tools**

+We have a known [compatibility issue](#2) with Analysis Services Tabular projects.
+You may encounter assembly loading exception dialogs under the following conditions:

+1)	You are using a Tabular model project with compatibility level of 1400
+2)	While using a Tabular project, you use the Import from Data Source experience or refresh an existing data source
+3)	You are using a Data Connector project
+4)	You try to use both projects in a single Visual Studio session

+The errors occur due to a version mismatch between assemblies that are shared by both projects.
+This results in one of the following errors:

+* Could not load type 'Microsoft.Mashup.Engine.Interface.MashupFileExtension' from assembly 'Microsoft.MashupEngine, Version=1.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35'.
+* Could not load file or assembly 'Microsoft.ProBI.MashupLibrary, Version=1.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35' or one of its dependencies.
+The system cannot find the file specified.

+You will see a different error depending on which project type is used first within a single Visual Studio session.
+Using the projects from different Visual Studio instances should not cause conflicts.
+Once you see the error, restarting Visual Studio should make it go away (until both projects are loaded again).

+We are working to address this issue upcoming updates for both extensions.

 ### Coming Soon

 Data Connectors are currently in preview.
 We plan to incrementally roll out a number of enhancements prior to general availability, including: